syncfusion-content/angularjs-docs/angularjs/Grid/Editing.md

 ---
 Layout: Post
-Title: Editing with Grid widget for the Syncfusion Essential AngularJS
+title: Editing with Grid widget for the Syncfusion Essential AngularJS
-Description: How to perform editing and configure edit time functionalities like edit type, edit time controls, etc
+description: How to perform editing and configure edit time functionalities like edit type, edit time controls, etc
-Platform: AngularJS
+platform: AngularJS
-Control: Grid
+control: Grid
-Documentation: UG
+documentation: UG
 ---
 # Editing in AngularJS Grid